-Note: The String Yank Technique can’t be performed on parts of the body that aren’t attached (e.g., earlobe, nostril).
-If the hook is stuck in your eye, don’t even try to remove it yourself!
+The String Yank Technique can’t be performed on parts of the body that aren’t attached (e.g., earlobe, nostril).
+And if the hook is stuck in your eye, don’t try to remove it yourself with either of these methods!
 Go to the emergency room immediately.